HB-1514

 Plain Language

-State agencies must ensure their automated decision systems comply with existing federal and state law — including the Virginia Human Rights Act — and that staff handling personal data collected by the systems follow existing data agreements and privacy policies.
-These provisions reinforce existing obligations rather than creating new AI-specific requirements.
+State agencies must ensure staff handling personal data collected by automated decision systems comply with existing federal and state law and all applicable agency data agreements and privacy policies.
+This is a compliance pass-through reaffirming existing data governance obligations rather than creating new independent requirements.

 Statutory Text

-1. Ensure that the automated decision system and the use of such system complies with federal and state law, including the Virginia Human Rights Act (§ 2.2-3900 et seq.); ...
-5. Ensure that state agency staff who handle personal data collected by the automated decision system and the storage of such data do so in accordance with federal and state law and all state agency data agreements and privacy policies;
+The Director shall require any state agency that uses an automated decision system as a substantial factor in any employment decision to: 5.
+Ensure that state agency staff who handle personal data collected by the automated decision system and the storage of such data do so in accordance with federal and state law and all state agency data agreements and privacy policies;

 Other · EmploymentGovernment System